-This course is broadly intended to introduce Ambedkar's ideas and their relevance in contemporaryIndia, by looking beyond caste.
-Ambedkar's philosophical contributions towards Indian economyand class question, sociological interpretations on religion, gender, caste and cultural issues; ideason politics such as concepts of nation, state, democracy, law and constitutionalism are to be pedagogically interrogated and interpreted.
-This will help students to critically engage themselves with the existing social concerns, state and economic structures and other institutional mechanisms.
-This also will facilitate them to strengthen their creative thinking with a collective approach to understand ongoing social, political, cultural and economic issues of the society.
+This course broadly intends to introduce Ambedkar's ideas and their relevance in contemporary India by looking beyond caste.
+Ambedkar's philosophical contributions towards the Indian economy and class question, sociological interpretations of religion, gender, caste and cultural issues, and ideas on politics such as concepts of nation, state, democracy, law and constitutionalism are to be pedagogically interrogated and interpreted.
+This will help students critically engage with the existing social concerns, state and economic structures and other institutional mechanisms.
+This also will facilitate them to strengthen their creative thinking with a collective approach to understanding society's ongoing social, political, cultural and economic issues.

-The course is designed to provide students the original writings and ideas of Ambedkar on diverseissues beyond caste and equip them to critically engage with the ideas, interpretations.
-By engaging with the original sources as well as secondary writings on Ambedkar's ideas that cover, caste, class, gender, religion, state, democracy and constitution the students will be able to understand a thinker in the context and contemporaneity.
-At the end of the course, students shall be equipped with the method of understanding the ideas, philosophy and relevance of a particularthinker.
-Students shall also be able to reflect on the method of the thinker's engagement with the then context, issues and concepts.
-Finally, the students shall be equipped in understanding the conceptual and philosophical diversity, situatedness and significance of Ambedkar beyond his contribution in the sphere of social justice and drafting the Indian constitution.
-The course thus provides an opportunity to the students to understand Ambedkar for his several important contributions in the field of religion, state, democracy, gender, economy and history.
+The course is designed to provide students with Ambedkar's original writings and ideas on diverse issues beyond caste and equip them to engage with the ideas and interpretations critically.
+By engaging with the sources and secondary writings on Ambedkar's ideas that cover caste, class, gender, religion, state, democracy and constitution, the students can understand a thinker in the context and contemporaneity.
+At the end of the course, students shall be equipped with the method of understanding a particular thinker's ideas, philosophy and relevance.
+Students shall also be able to reflect on the method of the thinker's engagement with the context, issues and concepts.
+Finally, the students shall be equipped to understand Ambedkar's conceptual and philosophical diversity, situatedness and significance beyond his contribution to the sphere of social justice and drafting the Indian constitution.
+The course thus provides an opportunity for the students to understand Ambedkar and his essential contributions in the fields of religion, state, democracy, gender, economy, and history.